Juan Gallo

 Nanomedicine

-Juan Gallo obtained his PhD from the University of the Basque Country working at CIC biomaGUNE under Prof. Penadés on the development of specific molecular imaging nanoparticle probes.
-Then he moved to the UK where he spent four years at Imperial College London working for Profs.
-Long and Aboagye developing specific nanoparticulated probes as contrast agents for different medical imaging technologies such as MRI, PET, optical imaging and ultrasound.
-In 2015 he joined INL, initially as a Marie Curie CoFund fellow.
+Juan Gallo obtained his PhD from the University of the Basque Country, working at CIC biomaGUNE under Prof. Penadés on developing molecular imaging probes.
+He then moved to the UK, where he spent four years at Imperial College London working for Profs.
+Long and Aboagye develop contrast agents for different medical imaging technologies such as MRI, PET, optical and ultrasound.
+He joined INL in 2015, initially as a Marie Curie CoFund fellow.

 Selected Publications